An Account of ICCE History

 This conference was the first ICCE held in the Southern hemisphere.

-- ICCE 2003, Hong Kong Institute of Education, Hong Kong
+ICCE 2003, The Hong Kong Institute of Education (Hong Kong)

 More so than in previous conferences, the local organizers of this conference worked in close consultation and cooperation with the APC Executive Committee.

-This conference was the first ICCE conference held under the auspices of the newly-formed APSCE and the second ICCE held in the Southern Hemisphere.
+This was the first ICCE held under the auspices of APSCE.

 The conference proceedings was published by IOS Press as "Supporting Learning Flow through Integrative Technologies, Volume 162, Frontiers in Artificial Intelligence and Applications," Edited by T. Hirashima, H.U.
 Hoppe and S. Shwu-Ching Young.